sebastian-software/rollup-plugin-rebase/readme.md

 The Rollup Rebase Plugin copies static assets as required from your JavaScript code to the destination folder and adjusts the references in there to point to the new location.

-The plugin is meant as a tool for preparing a library for being published.
-In this it differs from plugins like [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url) as it is designed for usage in *libraries* and not for *applications*.
-The output of this plugin can be used by tools like Webpacks [File Loader](https://github.com/webpack/file-loader), [URL Loader](https://github.com/webpack/url-loader) or the already mentioned [Rollup URL Plugin](https://github.com/Swatinem/rollup-plugin-url).

 [sponsor-img]: https://img.shields.io/badge/Sponsored%20by-Sebastian%20Software-692446.svg
 [sponsor]: https://www.sebastian-software.de